ShaheimOH/world-cup-sweepstake-2026/README.md

 An automated, serverless prediction tracking leaderboard for the expanded 48-team **FIFA World Cup 2026**.
 This project connects a public prediction form directly to a dynamic, self-sorting web dashboard with zero server maintenance costs, utilizing **Google Forms**, **Google Apps Script**, **GitHub Actions**, and a **Python Matrix Scoring Engine**.

+DO NOT SUBMITT MORE THAN ONCE, IT TAKES A WHILE FOR WEBPAGE TO UPDATE
 ---

 ## 🏆 Current Leaderboard & Player Submissions